novateams/nova.core/nova/core/roles/gitlab/README.md

 - Gitlab Pages
 - Gitlab Registry

+**NOTE**: When upgrading major versions of Gitlab you might need to update to previous minor or patch versions first before updating to the latest version.
+Refer to the [Gitlab documentation](https://docs.gitlab.com/update/#upgrading-to-a-new-major-version) and Docker container logs during the upgrade process for more information.

 ## Requirements

-- Tested on Ubuntu 22.04 but should work on any Debian based system.
+- Tested on Ubuntu LTS but should work on any Debian based system.
 - Requires an external reverse proxy (nginx, traefik, haproxy, caddy etc.) in front of Gitlab to handle GUI access and TLS termination.

 ## Role Variables